 - Organ failure (often the result of sepsis)

 - Shock, which occurs when organs receive too little oxygen and waste products accumulate

-- Respiratory difficulties, often resulting from smoke inhalation, including tracheitis, bronchitis, alveoli injury, and pneumonia
+- Respiratory difficulties often result from smoke inhalation, including tracheitis, bronchitis, alveoli injury, and pneumonia.

 Serious Burn Injuries Often Cause a Lifetime of Suffering